MinecraftForge/Documentation/docs/blocks/blocks.md

 This method returns a hex representation of a color in an integer.

-Objects passed to the method make it possible to change color multiplier dynamically. `BlockModelRenderer#renderModelBrightness(IBakedModel, IBlockState, float, boolean)` passes null `worldIn` and `pos` calling the method.
+The `IBlockState`, `IBlockAccess` and `BlockPos` passed to the method make it possible to change color multiplier dynamically. `BlockModelRenderer#renderModelBrightness(IBakedModel, IBlockState, float, boolean)` passes null `worldIn` and `pos` calling the method.

 Tint indexes are specified for faces of an element in block's model JSON file.
-When a face with a tint index is being drawn, its tint index is passed to the method.
-A face without a tint index won't be colored.
+A face without a tint index won't be colored, and therefore won't have its color handler called.
 Block's digging and hitting particles are hardcoded to have zeroth tint index.

 ### Registering a Block Color Handler